-From Meet the Fockers to Casino to Limitless, Robert De Niro is one of the most successful actors in the world.
-The next time you are watching one of his movies, do me a favor and don’t just watch them for pure entertainment, but watch them as a source of education.
+From Meet the Fockers to Casino to Limitless, Robert De Niro’s legacy is huge.
+He is one of the most successful actors in the world.
+The next time you are watching one of his movies, do me a favor: don’t just watch them for pure entertainment, but watch them as a source of education.

-Although Mr. De Niro is well known mainly for his acting abilities, you can actually learn a lot about business from his movies as well.
+Although Mr. De Niro is well known for his acting abilities, his movies don’t just entertain.
+They can actually teach you a lot about business as well.

 If you don’t believe it, just look at some of his movie quotes…